fjsousa/fjsousa.github.io/pages/nginx-openresty-lua-docker.md

 As an example, imagine you have a website that you want to protect with a password screen.
 Lets use `http://www.theuselessweb.com/` as our target website because I've been procrastinating while writing this post.
 However, you want something custom, other than the basic authentication that Nginx can provide.

 We want the user to see a barrier form prompting an authentication token.
 When the user sends the token, we want to validate it against a list of valid tokens.
 If the authentication token is valid, we'll store a domain cookie with a token, so that next time, the cookie in the headers is validated instead and the user proceeds to `http://www.theuselessweb.com/`.
-If the authentication token is found to be invalid the server replies 401.
+If the authentication token is found to be invalid, the server replies 401.
 This example is a simplified version of the proxy server that went live with Style.com's Beta launch, and that served as inspiration for this blog post.

 ![Barrier Page http flow](assets/img/nginx-openresty-lua-docker/barrier-page-flow.jpg "Barrier Page http flow")

 Our proxy server will have the proxying logic at `/`.
-The location block `location /` in the Nginx configuration file bellow, means that every request that starts with `/` will go trough the `access_by_lua lualib/main.lua` directive.
+The location block `location /` in the Nginx configuration file below, means that every request that starts with `/` will go trough the `access_by_lua lualib/main.lua` directive.
 The cookie validation logic will live in this file. `/auth` is the endpoint which will handle the token authentication posted by the authentication form of the barrier page. `/form` is serving the html form and assets of the barrier page.

 ```
 # server.conf